Geolocation OSINT: Techniques and Tools for Precise Analysis

 The Fundamentals of Satellite Imagery Analysis

-Satellite imagery provides the bird's-eye perspective necessary for initial site assessment and verification.
-Services like Google Earth Pro, Sentinel Hub, and the Maxar Open Data Program allow analysts to view historical and current high-resolution snapshots of terrestrial locations.
-Modern satellite constellations provide revisit times as short as 24 hours for specific regions, enabling near-real-time intelligence collection.
+Satellite imagery provides the aerial perspective needed for initial location assessment and verification.
+Services such as Google Earth Pro, Sentinel Hub and the Maxar Open Data Program let analysts view historical and current high-resolution captures of land-based locations.
+Modern satellite constellations offer revisit times as short as 24 hours for specific regions, enabling near-real-time intelligence collection.

-When analyzing satellite data, look for distinct architectural patterns, industrial site layouts, natural topography, and feature configurations that correlate with visual evidence found in your primary source media.
+When analyzing satellite data, look for distinctive architectural patterns, industrial facility layouts, natural topography and feature configurations that correlate with the visual evidence found in your primary source media.
 Specific markers to examine include:

-The 2026 satellite imagery market has democratized access significantly, with free resources from Sentinel-2, USGS Landsat, and commercial providers offering 3-5 meter resolution.
-This accessibility has transformed geolocation from a specialized intelligence capability to a widely deployable OSINT technique.
+The 2026 satellite imagery market has democratized access significantly, with free resources from Sentinel-2, USGS Landsat and commercial providers offering 3-to-5-meter resolution.
+This accessibility has transformed geolocation from a specialized intelligence capability into a widely deployable OSINT technique.

-One of the most potent techniques in advanced geolocation is chronolocation—using shadows to determine the time and orientation of an image.
-By calculating the solar angle relative to the date, time, and coordinates, an investigator can confirm if the shadows in an image align with the suspected location.
-This mathematical verification adds a layer of certainty that rules out spoofed or backdated imagery.
+One of the most powerful techniques in advanced geolocation is chronolocation, the use of shadows to determine the time and orientation of an image.
+By calculating the solar angle relative to the date, time and coordinates, an investigator can confirm whether the shadows in an image align with the suspected location.
+This mathematical verification adds a layer of certainty that rules out faked or backdated images.

 The technique operates on basic solar geometry.
-The sun's altitude and azimuth change predictably based on location, date, and time of day.
-By mapping the shadow lengths of vertical structures—like light poles, building corners, or flagpoles—against the known time of year and suspected location, we can cross-validate location hypotheses with mathematical certainty.
+The sun's altitude and azimuth change predictably based on location, date and time of day.
+By mapping the shadow lengths of vertical structures, such as light poles, building corners or flagpoles, relative to a known time of year and the suspected location, we can cross-validate location hypotheses with mathematical certainty.

 Tool/Service Primary Use Accuracy

-SunCalc.org Interactive sun position and shadow mapping ±15 minutes
+SunCalc.org Interactive mapping of solar position and shadows ±15 minutes

 ShadowCalculator Precise shadow length calculations ±5-10 minutes